Are you considering a new podcast or upgrading your equipment for an existing one?

 We reached out to some of the top podcasters we know and asked them what tools, apps and equipment they use for podcasting and they came back with a very interesting list.

-Podcasting is set to continue to grow at a rapid rate for many years to come.
-What YouTube is doing to TV is like what Podcasting is doing for radio.
-Imagine in a few years time when you hop into your car and you switch on the podcast instead of switching on the radio.
+Podcasting will continue to grow at a rapid rate for many years to come.
+What YouTube is doing to TV, podcasting is doing for radio.
+In a few years time, you could hop into your car and switch on the podcast instead of switching on the radio.
 That is certainly going to happen!

 Check out this really interesting list.
 If you want to listen to this I’ve picked out the most interesting tools in this recording!